Northfield, New Jersey: Education

-Northfield Community Middle School with 409 students in grades 5–8.
+Northfield Community Middle School with 394 students in grades 5–8.

 Students in ninth through twelfth grades attend Mainland Regional High School, which serves students from Linwood, Northfield and Somers Point.
 The high school is located in Linwood.
-For the 1997–98 school year, Mainland Regional High School was recognized by the United States Department of Education as a National Blue Ribbon School.
-As of the 2018–19 school year, the high school had an enrollment of 1,226 students and 112.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+For the 1997-98 school year, Mainland Regional High School was recognized by the United States Department of Education as a National Blue Ribbon School.
+As of the 2023–24 school year, the high school had an enrollment of 1,171 students and 106.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
 Seats on the high school district's nine-member board of education are allocated based on population, with three seats assigned to Northfield.

 City public school students are also eligible to attend the Atlantic County Institute of Technology in the Mays Landing section of Hamilton Township or the Charter-Tech High School for the Performing Arts, located in Somers Point.
 Students may also attend Holy Spirit High School, a Christian high school located in Abescon, New Jersey.

-Holy Family Regional School in Ventnor, a K–8 school of the Roman Catholic Diocese of Camden formed in 2008, was co-sponsored by St. Gianna Beretta Church of Northfield.
-In 2011 the archdiocese closed the school.
+Holy Family Regional School in Ventnor, a K–8 school of the Roman Catholic Diocese of Camden, was co-sponsored by St. Gianna Beretta Church of Northfield.
+After three years of operation, the archdiocese closed the school in the face of declining enrollment and increasing deficits.